Redis internals

 Source code layout

-The Redis root directory just contains this README, the Makefile which calls the real Makefile inside the src directory and an example configuration for Redis and Sentinel.
-You can find a few shell scripts that are used in order to execute the Redis, Redis Cluster and Redis Sentinel unit tests, which are implemented inside the tests directory.
+directory and an example configuration for Redis and Sentinel.
+You can find a few shell scripts that are used in order to execute the Redis, Redis Cluster and Redis Sentinel unit tests, which are implemented inside the tests

 Inside the root are the following important directories:

-SUMMARY : 通过打印出Makefile中的MALLOC变量,可以知道确实使用的是jemalloc
+SUMMARY : 通过打印出Makefile中的MALLOC

-There are a few more directories but they are not very important for our goals here.
-We'll focus mostly on src, where the Redis implementation is contained, exploring what there is inside each file.
+, where the Redis implementation is contained, exploring what there is inside each file.
 The order in which files are exposed is the logical one to follow in order to disclose(公开) different layers of complexity incrementally.

 TRANSLATION : 文件被公开的顺序是遵循的逻辑顺序,以便逐步地公开不同的复杂层。

 Note: lately Redis was refactored quite a bit.
-Function names and file names have been changed, so you may find that this documentation reflects the unstable branch more closely.
-For instance in Redis 3.0 the server.c and server.h files were named redis.c and redis.h.
-However the overall structure is the same.
-Keep in mind that all the new developments and pull requests should be performed against the unstable branch.
+Function names and file names have been changed, so you may find that this documentation reflects the unstable

 server.h

 The simplest way to understand how a program works is to understand the data structures it uses.
-So we'll start from the main header file of Redis, which is server.h.
+So we'll start from the main header file of Redis, which is server.h

 SUMMARY : 上面这段话中所提及的观点是非常重要的,现在想想,对于linux OS,在我知道了其kernel中使用process control block来管理描述进程后,很多相关的概念理解起来就非常轻松了;

-All the server configuration and in general all the shared state is defined in a global structure called server, of type struct redisServer.
-A few important fields in this structure are:
+All the server configuration and in general all the shared state is defined in a global structure called server

-• server.commands is the command table.
+is the command table.server.clients

-• server.master is a special client, the master, if the instance is a replica.
+is a special client, the master, if the instance is a replica.

 There are tons of other fields.
 Most fields are commented directly inside the structure definition.

 Another important Redis data structure is the one defining a client.
-In the past it was called redisClient, now just client.
-The structure has many fields, here we'll just show the main ones:
+In the past it was called redisClient

 struct client {